 The person in condition white is asleep: untrained, undisciplined, totally unprepared for confrontation and crisis.
-[See Black.]

-2 YELLOW: Vigilance
+2 YELLOW / Vigilance

-The person in condition yellow recognizes the potential of danger, is constantly alert but unaware of an actual threat.
-Those who do not live in condition yellow are not prepared to move to condition red.
+The person in condition yellow recognizes the potential of danger and is constantly alert.

-3 ORANGE: Identification
+3 ORANGE / Identification

 The consistently alert person will be able to quickly identify real threats when they occur.
 Condition orange is that higher level of readiness in which the threat has been identified.